-Learn how to make this cute heart pillow with our new loop yarn pattern and loop yarn.
+Are you looking for something different to make from loop yarn?
+Learn how to make this cute heart pillow with our new loop yarn pattern.
 This video and photo tutorial will give you step-by-step instructions.
-We also have other loop yarn tutorials, so click that link if you need more instructions.
+This loop yarn pillow would be a perfect gift for Valentine's Day.

 I LOVE the Red Heart Loop-It Yarn as it's so soft and fun to work with.
 There are many different styles/brands of looped yarn and colors.
 You should be able to find one you love and make a cute pillow!